dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 So we have now established that:

-1. many political boundary corners in the USGS topo maps were approximates and hence may deviate considerably from the actual monument location.
+1. many political boundary corners in the USGS topo maps were approximate and hence may deviate considerably from the actual monument location.
 2. most maps derive their town boundaries from USGS topo maps.
-3. parambulation is the official mechanism to locate the true boundaries, which can then be updated on maps.
+3. perambulation is the official mechanism to locate the true boundaries, which can then be updated on maps.

-Hence a concerted effort is now needed to establish the location of all town corners in New Hampshire by means of parambulation.
+Hence a concerted effort is now needed to establish the location of all town corners in New Hampshire by means of perambulation.
-And once enshrined in parambulation reports, the coordinates shall be used to refine the location of political boundaries on maps and in geographic information systems.
+And once enshrined in perambulation reports, the coordinates shall be used to refine the location of political boundaries on maps and in geographic information systems.

 I decided to do my part by updating OpenStreetMap.
-I describe OpenSteetMap as the _one map to rule them all_, since it is the only mature platform that meets all critical criteria: global, broad, crowd-sourced, and reusable under an open license.
+I describe OpenStreetMap as the _one map to rule them all_, since it is the only widely used platform that meets all critical criteria: global, broad, crowd-sourced, and reusable under an open license.
-Make an edit on OpenSteetMap and in due time you will likely see it appear in the wild, as many maps are based on OpenSteetMap data.
+Make an edit on OpenStreetMap and in due time you will likely see it appear in the wild, as many maps are based on OpenStreetMap data.
-Make an edit to a map other than OpenSteetMap and prepare for your effort to be lost to the sands of time or the silos of exclusivity.
+Make an edit to a map other than OpenStreetMap and prepare for your effort to be lost to the sands of time or the silos of exclusivity.

-The unit of change in OpenStreetMaps is called a _changeset_, which a bundle of edits (like a commit in Git parlance).
+The unit of change in OpenStreetMap is called a _changeset_, which is a bundle of edits (like a commit in Git parlance).
-My edits consisted of 3 changesets: [172589326](https://osmcha.org/changesets/172589326) to move the boundary stone close to the parambulated coordinates in the iD editor, [173198750](https://www.openstreetmap.org/changeset/173198750) to make the boundary stone to exactly the parambulated coordinates in the JOSM editor, and [173652662](https://osmcha.org/changesets/173652662) to update the metadata on the boundary stone to note the discrepancy with the TIGER/USGS location.
+My edits consisted of 3 changesets: [172589326](https://osmcha.org/changesets/172589326) to move the boundary stone close to the perambulated coordinates in the iD editor, [173198750](https://www.openstreetmap.org/changeset/173198750) to make the boundary stone exactly the perambulated coordinates in the JOSM editor, and [173652662](https://osmcha.org/changesets/173652662) to update the metadata on the boundary stone to note the discrepancy with the TIGER/USGS location.

 At the time of writing, the OpenStreetMap [node](https://www.openstreetmap.org/node/9012708145) for the quadripoint has the following metadata tags: